ArgumentumGames/Argumentum/Cartes/Rules/rules.md

 ### 1. The drawer

-The drawer draws a scenario map from the two available picks and reads it aloud, except for the last sentence in italics at the bottom of the map.
+The drawer draws a scenario card from the two available piles and reads it aloud, except for the last sentence in italics at the bottom of the card.

 ### 2. The smooth talker